turbinelabs/developer/reference/quickstart.md

 scenario your testers can perform validation, you can load test, and you can demo to stakeholders without running through a complicated multi-environment scenario.

+### Testing Latency and Error Rates

+In order to demo what errors and latency issues may look like in a production environment, we implemented a few parameters that can be set to illustrate these scenarios.
+By default, each of the demo servers returns a successful (status code 200) response with its color (as a hex string) as the response body.

+URL parameters passed to the web page at http://localhost can be used to control the mean latency and error rate of each of the different server colors.

+#### Parameter	Effect
+- x-color-delay
+  Sets the mean delay in milliseconds.
+- x-color-error
+  Sets the error rate, describe as a fraction of 1 (e.g., 0.5 causes an error 50% of the time).

+The latency and error rates are passed to the demo servers as HTTP headers with the same name and value as the URL parameters described.

 ### Incremental Release